-The type of job where languages are the main part of the job can include: translating, interpreting, teaching, tourism, marketing, secretarial duties, International banking, etc.

-You should also consider that you are likely to holiday in a French speaking country at some point in the future or possibly live in Germany as part of a posting.
+The type of job where languages are the main part of the job can include any occupation, but here are some of the most common jobs: translating, interpreting, teaching, tourism, marketing, secretarial duties, International banking, etc. You should also consider that you are likely to holiday in a French speaking country at some point in the future or possibly live in Germany as part of a posting.
 German is the most widely spoken language in Europe (Germany, Austria, Switzerland)